 - Method: GET, POST, DELETE, PATCH

-- Access Method: rafay system (Browser based) or KubeCTL CLI
+- Access Method: Browser based or KubeCTL CLI

 - Details: Additional data that may be useful for users

-This data can be useful in helping administrators validate the user experience benefits with Rafay's zero trust, secure, direct access to clusters vs latency and performance issues experienced due to bastions and VPNs.
+This data can be useful in helping administrators validate the user experience benefits with the zero trust, secure, direct access to clusters vs latency and performance issues experienced due to bastions and VPNs.